RasaHQ/rasa/docs/installation.rst

 Additional Dependencies
 -----------------------

 We use Rasa NLU for intent classification & entity extraction, but you are free to use other NLU services like wit.ai, api.ai, or LUIS.ai.
+If you want to use Rasa NLU make sure to follow the installation instructions of the `NLU docs <https://nlu.rasa.ai>`_ as well.
 In fact, you don't need to use NLU at all, if your messaging app uses buttons rather than free text.

-In addition, you will probably want to use a machine learning library to power one of the policies.
-Hopefully the requirements for using ``sklearn_policy.py`` and ``keras_policy.py`` are self-evident.

 Hello, World!
 -------------